Obsessive-Compulsive Disorder (OCD)

 What is obsessive-compulsive disorder (OCD)?

 Like a needle getting stuck on an old record, obsessive-compulsive disorder (OCD) causes the brain to get stuck on a particular thought or urge.
-For example, you may check the stove twenty times to make sure it’s really turned off, wash your hands until they’re scrubbed raw, or drive around for hours to make sure that the bump you heard while driving wasn’t a person you ran over.
+For example, you may check the stove 20 times to make sure it’s really turned off, or wash your hands until they’re scrubbed raw.

 Understanding OCD obsessions and compulsions